WormyGels/apchemcs360/README.md

 * Students can only be in one class.
 * Instructors can create their own quizzes to give to their students.
 * Quizzes are multiple choice.
+* Student progress is displayed to them on a menu (default menu on login).

 ## Not Yet Implemented
-* Student progress is displayed to them on a menu (default menu on login).
 * Instructors can change grades that were done automatically.
 * Administrators have an overview of the docker containers.

 ## Todo
 ### Instructor Section
-* Modal for class creation
-* Waiting on student for gradebook
+* Gradebook
 * Overview (class averages?)

-### Student Section
-* Progress at login

 ### Admin Section
 * OS commands to get general state of docker containers